honeydew-sc/honeydew-ng/docs/quickstart.md

 ![feature options](quickstart/feature-options.png)

-Choose a browser, and hit <button>Execute!</button> You should be rewarded with some sweet automation testing whether our sitewide search automatically takes us to the real age test!
+Choose a browser, and hit the <button>execute</button> button over there.
+You should be rewarded with some sweet automation testing whether our sitewide search automatically takes us to the real age test!

 [honeydew]: https://honeydew.be.jamconsultg.com